Written by Rene Mallari

 The Bottom Line

+An agreement is what BPO partnerships need for a strong start.
 Make this guideline your reference when creating a business process outsourcing agreement.
 Knowing how to draft a BPO contract helps you find the right service provider to make outsourcing a success.

 Do you need more assistance with outsourcing?
 Contact us, and let’s connect!